ianyepan/ianyepan.github.io/_posts/2026-05-21-git-blame-emacs.md

 use-package is a built-in feature and you no longer need to install it from external repos.*

+## Concluding words

+This post shows three different ways of git blaming in Emacs.
+You don't have to choose one over the other.
+In practice, I use all three.
+When I wanna quickly check how old a line of code is (or who the author of an ugly piece of code is...), I use `C-c g` to toggle blamer-mode.
+When I want maximal context of just the one commit associated with some chunk of code, I use `magit-blame-addition` and hit `RET` to take myself to the full details via `magit-show-commit`.
+I don't stay in magit-blame-mode for long, as I find the horizontal inserting of commits between my code distracting -- I use it mostly as a stepping stone for `magit-show-commit`.
+Finally, if I want an overview of the entire file's sectional history, I use the built-in color-coded VC annotate.

 That's it for today!
 Thanks for reading and hope you picked up something new.